-The engine cooling fan only runs when needed to help cool the engine.
+Your engine cooling fan, only runs when needed, to help cool the engine.

-So, A engine cooling fan failure; or a failure of the fan relay or control circuit is bad news; because it can allow the engine to overheat.
+So, a engine cooling fan, relay or control circuit failure is bad news.
+Because, it can allow the engine to overheat.

-The engine coolant sensor or a separate engine temperature switch is used to monitor engine temperature.
+Firstly, a engine coolant sensor or a separate engine temperature switch, is used to monitor engine temperature.